deepmistry96/knowlege-repository/gpu-enhanced-hpc/Modeling and Simulation/WRF model.md

 ### Use in Modeling:
 In the context of a coupled modeling system, the **source grid file** defines the grid for one component of the system, which will need to be remapped onto the target grid of another component.
 For example, if an atmospheric model is running on a high-resolution latitude-longitude grid and the ocean model is running on a lower-resolution grid, SCRIP handles the interpolation between the two grids.

-This file is essential in ensuring proper communication and data consistency between models that operate on different grids in global climate simulations or other earth system models.
+This file is essential in ensuring proper communication and data consistency between models that operate on different grids in global climate [[simulation]]s or other earth system models.